The results of the main KPIs for voice tests achieved by operators with the split per the aggregation type are presented in Figure 1.

 Fig. 1.
 Results of main KPIs for voice tests

-The dropped calls rate of Telekom Srbija and Telenor were close to each other.
-The lowest percentage of dropped calls was measured for the Vip mobile network and was equal to 0.67% which is 0.5 percent better than the competition.
-Most of the dropped calls in the Telekom Srbija and Telenor networks were caused by poor radio coverage.
+The dropped calls rate of Telekom Srbija and Vip mobile were close to each other.
+The lowest percentage of dropped calls was achieved in Telenor network and was equal to 1.42%.

 Table 1.
 Voice Failed Calls and Dropped Calls